-This chapter contains the commands to use the GPIO feature of the Thyone-I. Please refer to chapter 10 for a detailed description.
+This chapter contains the commands to use the GPIO feature of the Thyone-I. Refer to chapter 10 for a detailed description.

 7.6.1.
-CMD_GPIO_LOCAL_SET_CONFIG_REQ
+CMD GPIO LOCAL SET CONFIG REQ

 This command configures the free GPIOs of the radio module.
 This is necessary to allow local and remote GPIO control.
 As the configuration is stored in flash, it is retained after restarting the device.